NAS QNAP Turbo Station TS-853DU-RP RAID Array Format Recovery: Steps for Data Retrieval

 However, it's important to note that RAID configurations do not provide complete protection against data loss.
 They primarily protect against disk failures, but other factors like accidental deletion, file corruption, or multiple disk failures can still result in data loss.
 Therefore, it's recommended to have additional data backup strategies in place, such as regular backups to external storage or cloud services, to further safeguard against data loss.

-Although NAS Turbo Station TS-853DU-RP can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Turbo Station TS-853DU-RP can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view